sielus/Energy_Cost_Android_9/README.md

 # How it works?
 **It's very simple!**

-In house manager  you can create any rooms and as many as you want ( or you can select from default rooms schema )
+In house manager  you can create any rooms as many as you want ( or you can select from default rooms schema )

 After this just enter your new room and add some devices ( Ofcourse you can add your own devices or choose from default devices )